-Daniel is an English Literature Finalist and President of both the English Literature Society and Bede Film Society at Durham University.
-His main research interest is analysing film as an art form, as well as film/TV adaptations of literature with other strong interests in twentieth-century poetry and poetry of the Romantic period.
-Dan enjoys the independence of thought, interdisciplinary and experimental aspects of studying English and plans to move on to a Masters course in Film and/or English Literature.
-Dan loves the novels of Thomas Hardy, Evelyn Waugh, Zadie Smith, Louise Erdrich and Annie Proulx as well as the films of Hitchcock, Aranofsky, Scorsese and Reitman.
-If he is not reading books or watching films then he is probably sleeping, lifeguarding, playing rugby or attempting to cook.
+Daniel Mercieca is an English Literature finalist and President of both the English Literature Society and Bede Film Society at Durham University.
+His main research interests are imagined spaces in film and screen adaptation, with further interests in memory and motion in twentieth-century and Romantic poetry.
+Dan enjoys the independence of thought, interdisciplinary and experimental aspects of studying English and aims to achieve an MA in Film and/or Literature.
+Dan enjoys lyricism and landscapes in the works of Thomas Hardy, Virginia Woolf, Samuel Taylor Coleridge, Charlotte Smith and Sylvia Plath.
+His favourite directors include Alfred Hitchcock, Darren Aranofsky, Martin Scorsese and Christopher Nolan for their suspense, soundtracks and cinematography.
+If he is not reading books or watching films then he is probably writing, running or trying something new.

 Evelyn Waugh is best known today for his delicately crafted satirical novels of the 1930s including Decline and Fall, Vile Bodies and Scoop.
 Only in Waugh do you find such precise comic timing and snappy diction: “Who’s that dear, dim, drunk little man?’
 ‘That is the person who shot my son.’
 ‘My dear, how too shattering for you.
 Not dead, I hope?”
 (Decline and Fall).